Erin Tierney Kramp Encouragement Endowed Scholarship

 - Must have completed less than 30 hours prior to the period of the award

-- Must be enrolled in a minimum of 8 credit hours for the period of the award
+- Must complete a minimum of 8 credit hours for the period of the award

 - Must exemplify courage and perseverance in the face of hardship or adversity; a moral character with leadership and scholarship qualities as evidenced by high academic standards